Reducing Deployment Downtime

 If the app can be deployed without having to modify the database schema (model), it will now be deployed using a Rolling deployment strategy.

+Whether a change can be performed without downtime depends on the type of the change.
 For example, the following changes can be done without downtime:

 - Changing app constants, MxAdmin password or debugger settings